This article is part of a series in collaboration with

 Create an ideal snooze-friendly environment

 Up your chances of getting a good sleep at night by making sure the place where you lay your head is comfortable, dark, quiet and well-ventilated.
 Some ways to ensure your sleep environment is as cocoon-like as possible include:

 • Buy blackout curtains.
 Not only do they block light – bright lights tend to increase alertness– but they can also muffle outdoor noise as well.

 • Remove all cell phones, tablets, and computers from the area where you sleep and store them in a separate room.
-The presence of tech in bedrooms increases the temptation to use them, and that’s a problem because nighttime use of computers, TV, cell phones and tablets is associated with a negative impact sleep on quality for both kids and adults.
+The presence of tech in bedrooms increases the temptation to use them, and that’s a problem because nighttime use of computers, TV, cell phones and tablets is associated with a

 Daily behaviours that help you sleep better

 Small changes to your daily habits are another way to positively affect sleep duration and quality.
 Here are 7 small tweaks to your daily routine that will pay off at lights-out: